OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 LVM Datastore
 ================================================================================

-The LVM Datastore driver allows using of LVM volumes (instead of plain files) to hold the disks of Virtual Machines.
+The LVM Datastore driver allows the use of LVM volumes (instead of plain files) to hold the disks of Virtual Machines.
 This reduces the overhead of having a filesystem in place and thus it may increase I/O performance.

 Datastore Layout
 ================================================================================

-Images are stored as regular files (under the usual path: ``/var/lib/one/datastores/<id>``) in the Image Datastore, but they will be dumped into a Logical Volumes (LV) upon virtual machine creation.
-The virtual machines will run from Logical Volumes in the node.
+Images are stored as regular files (under the usual path: ``/var/lib/one/datastores/<id>``) in the Image Datastore, but they will be dumped into a Logical Volumes (LV) upon Virtual Machine creation.
+The Virtual Machines will run from Logical Volumes in the Node.

 |image0|

 This is the recommended driver to be used when a high-end SAN is available.
-The same LUN can be exported to all the Nodes, Virtual Machines will be able to run directly from the SAN.
+The same LUN can be exported to all the Nodes while Virtual Machines will be able to run directly from the SAN.

 .. note::

   The LVM datastore does **not** need CLVM configured in your cluster.
 The drivers refresh LVM metadata each time an image is needed on another Node.

-For example, consider a system with two Virtual Machines (``9`` and ``10``) using a disk, running in a LVM Datastore, with ID ``0``.
-The nodes have configured a shared LUN and created a volume group named ``vg-one-0``, the layout of the datastore would be:
+For example, consider a system with two Virtual Machines (``9`` and ``10``) using a disk, running in an LVM Datastore, with ID ``0``.
+The Nodes have configured a shared LUN and created a volume group named ``vg-one-0``.
+The layout of the Datastore would be:

 .. prompt:: bash # auto